babel/website/_posts/2017-09-05-planning-for-7.0.md

 We've created a new repo: [babel/proposals](https://github.com/babel/proposals) to track our progress on the various [TC39 Proposals](https://github.com/tc39/proposals) and meetings.

 I also added a [section](https://github.com/babel/proposals#when-does-babel-implement-new-features) about when we accept PRs and new proposals.
 Our basic thinking is that we will start accepting PRs for anything a TC39 champion is going to present (Stage 0).
-And we will update (with the help of yall) them when the spec changes.
+And we will update them (with your help!) when the spec changes.

-And naturally, we will take the opportunity to be as spec compliant as possible (within reasonable speed, etc) as the default behavior.
+Naturally, we will take the opportunity to be as spec compliant as possible (within reasonable speed, etc) as the default behavior.
 This means if you need a faster/smaller build, you should use the `loose` option which will purposely disregard certain spec changes like runtime checks and other edge cases.
 The reason why it is opt-in is because we expect you should know what you are doing, while others should be able to seamlessly upgrade `babel-preset-env` to use the native version of each syntax or stop using Babel entirely and have no issues.

 ### Stage 3: Class Properties (from Stage 2)